Tre-Vawn/NFL-Draft-Analysis-Tool/README.md

 8. Open browser and navigate to local host specified

 # Functionality
-A user can prompt for various 2023 NFL Draft related information such as team's picks, prospect's college profiles, as well as their college statisics.
+A user can prompt for various 2023 NFL Draft related information such as team's picks, prospect's college profiles, as well as their college statistics.